Andrew P. Van Osselaer

-Andrew represents clients in industry sectors that rely heavily on technical expertise and engineering judgment.
-These include various forms of product manufacturing; chemical manufacturing; industrial waste management; and industrial, infrastructural, and commercial design and construction.
-Because these clients’ disputes often are as complex and diverse as their operations, Andrew’s success has been in no small part due to his practiced skill in communicating complex and scientific concepts and his commitment to mastering the art of litigation in whatever battleground clients find themselves—whether before a court, a regulatory agency, or an international arbitration tribunal.
+Andrew Van Osselaer is an insurance coverage and environmental litigator, who represents clients, including commercial policyholders, in coverage and environmental disputes arising out of their commercial and industrial operations.
+Because his clients’ disputes are often as complex and diverse as their operations, Andrew’s success has been in no small part due to his practiced skill in communicating complex, scientific concepts and his commitment to mastering the art of litigation in every battleground his clients find themselves—whether before a court, an agency, or an international arbitration tribunal.

 - "Lessons from the Ever Given for an Increasingly Turbulent Global Supply Chain," co-author, Global Trade, April 12, 2021.